 RAs who receive assignment of certificates from the Director of the TSB shall maintain records of certificates in order to allow audits to occur in accordance with the criteria and mechanisms sated in [E.1121].
 The national or regional registration authorities that utilise resources assigned by the Director of the TSB shall be registered based on the requirements of the Member State(s) in which the resource was assigned., and in compliance with the criteria in Annex A.

 The assignment of digital certificates by RAs shall be issued and used in accordance with the national legal and regulatory framework of the issuing and operational jurisdictions.
-This is not discussed further in the Recommendation. od shall be issued to Operator’s network element(s) upon submission of application in prescribed format duly recommended by the concerned Member State.
+This is not discussed further in the Recommendation and shall be issued to Communication Service Provider network element(s) upon submission of application in prescribed format duly recommended by the concerned Member State.

 6.3 Assignment of resources to registration authorities